Bira/octopus-carnival/_posts/2023-01-06-gravelstoke-family.md

 ### Mikus Gravelstoke

-Tovin's twin is much more fond of melee combat.
+The other twin is much more fond of melee combat.
 He's a Level 13 Soldier with 128 HP.
 His **greatsword** deals physical damage and marks for a turn.
 If a marked enemy within 5 squares of Mikus makes an attack that doesn't include him as a target, he can use **Shadow's Curse** to deal an automatic 10 necrotic damage to them, ignoring all resistances and immunities.

 He can also use a spell named **Incite The Blood**, a selective Close Burst 3 that pulls targets 2 squares towards him and lets him make a strong melee attack